andreped/pathology-clustering-illustration/README.md

 To recreate a similar video to the one above, you can simply run the Jupyter Notebook (see under `assets/`).
 Note that you may need to run the last cell a few times before the TensorBoard dashboard shows.
 When it opens, enable **Spherizie Data** by clicking the checkbox on the left-hand sidebar.
 Then click the **T-SNE** option underneath.
 This should start the simulation immediantly.
 Then just play around with hyperparameters to get a simulation you are pleased with.

 For the actual recording, I used screen recording on my macOS 14.6 using `CTRL + SHIFT + 5` and selecting a window, but use whichever tool you prefer :]

+To convert recording to GIF, use any video converter like [ezgif](https://ezgif.com/video-to-gif) or similar.

 ## Citation